aantron/ocaml.org/data/planet/ocamlpro/an-indentation-engine-for-ocaml.md

 on the code structure.</p>
 <p>It turns out to be much more difficult than that, mainly because
-indentation is only marginally semantic, and, worse, is a matter of taste and &ldquo;proper layout&rdquo;.
-In short, it&rsquo;s not a problem that can be expressed concisely, because one really does want lots of specific cases handled &ldquo;nicely&rdquo;, depending on the on-screen layout &mdash; position of line breaks &mdash; rather than the semantic structure. <code>Ocp-indent</code>
+indentation is only marginally semantic, and, worse, is a matter of taste and “proper layout”.
+In short, it’s not a problem that can be expressed concisely, because one really does want lots of specific cases handled “nicely”, depending on the on-screen layout — position of line breaks — rather than the semantic structure. <code>Ocp-indent</code>
 does contain lots of ad-hoc logic for such cases.
 To make things harder, the OCaml syntax is known to be difficult to handle, with a few ambiguities.</p>